valsson-group/masterclass-22-11/INSTRUCTIONS.md

 This will generate a two-dimensional FES that you can visualize.

-\section masterclass-22-11-ex-3 Exercise 3: Run another independent simulation
+## Exercise 3: Run another independent simulation

 To check the results, it is a good practice to run another independent simulation using different initial conditions.
 You can achieve this here by changing the initial